Schools & Universities

 - Green waste: Leaves, branches, and landscaping trimmings from the upkeep of campus grounds.

-Educational institutions typically focus on reducing waste through recycling programs, educational campaigns to promote sustainability among students and staff, and efforts to repurpose and recycle electronics and furniture.
+Educational institutions typically focus on reducing waste through recycling programmes, educational campaigns to promote responsibility among students and staff, and efforts to repurpose and recycle electronics and furniture.

-Many also participate in composting initiatives to manage organic waste and implement green purchasing policies to minimize the generation of waste from the start.
+Many also participate in composting initiatives to manage organic waste and implement green purchasing policies to minimise the generation of waste from the start.